What Is Yoga?

 When Is The Best Time To Start Prenatal Yoga Classes?

 It doesn’t matter what stage of pregnancy or level of fitness you are at, every woman can gain from the simple yoga techniques.
 You can start training yoga, whenever you feel like it.
 The sooner is probably the better here.
 Although don’t force yourself as long as you experience morning sickness.
 Normally you should be good to go, as the second trimester begins.

-- Getting in touch with your baby (through relaxation, visualisation and meditation) as early in the pregnancy as possible helps to develop a closeness for life.
+- Getting in touch with your baby (through relaxation, visualization, and meditation) as early in the pregnancy as possible helps to develop a closeness for life.

-- These techniques can also help to resolve past traumas which block many women’s ability to conceive and labour easily.
+- These techniques can also help to resolve past traumas which block many women’s ability to conceive and labor easily.

-Can Yoga Help Maintain Energy Balance During Pregnancy?
+Can Prenatal Yoga Help Maintain Energy Balance During Pregnancy?